tc39/notes/meetings/2017-05/may-25.md

 DE: Leo expressed interest in being chairman?

-LBR: Searching for somebody who would not be taking sides as a person who would act as a chair.
+LEO: Searching for somebody who would not be taking sides as a person who would act as a chair.
 Believe that it is good to have a conversation with Rex and let TC39 consider that as an option.
 I volunteered myself for something I don't have a lot of experience with.
 Rex has a lot of experience which we could use to be able to learn from.
 I would love be part of a vice chair group (although not official by ECMA)

-LBR: There may be additional people who have interest.
+LEO: There may be additional people who have interest.

 DD: What exactly is the role of a vice-chair, and a "vice-chair group"?

 YK: Single person who has the sole responsibility for setting the direction of the conversation.
 Better received if there is a working group.

-LBR: The vision that I have is: Support the chair in all of their functions.
+LEO: The vision that I have is: Support the chair in all of their functions.
 There are a lot of things during the meeting.
 Supporting the hosts in the process of setting up the meetings.
 Supporting the process of followup after the meetings, sending the notes...
 Having a group of people to support these goals is valuable.

 DD: Confirming: Vice chairs would not be setting direction of conversation in the meeting?
 But would instead be helping with administrative efforts?

-LBR: Confirm.
+LEO: Confirm.

 AWB: There is a lot of stuff that a chair does that committee does not know: Primary layer between committee and ECMA.
 Months and months dealing with patents, documentation...
 Takes real time to interact with ECMA.
 Also helping the committee structure and organize technical work.